ManoharSwamynathan/AV---Mini-DataHack-28052016-/Readme.md

 ### Solution

-RandomForest model scored 10th position on public leaderboard
+RandomForest model scored 10th position on the leaderboard during the competition, however post final review rank was pushed down to 107th position on public leaderboard.